Remands to Local Authority Accommodation or to Youth Detention Accommodation

 The first "history condition" under which a child may be remanded to Youth Detention Accommodation is if:

-- The child has a recent history of absconding while subject to local authority accommodation or youth detention accommodation; and
+- The child has a recent and significant history of absconding while remanded to local authority accommodation or youth detention accommodation, and it appears to the court that the history is relevant in all the circumstances of the case; and

 - The offence(s) to which the remand proceedings relate is alleged to be, or has been found to have been, committed whilst the child was remanded to local authority accommodation or Youth Detention Accommodation.